 - What is deep and dark web search?

 The deep web includes any online content that is not discoverable or indexed in common search engines like Google.
 The deep web comprises about 90% of all web content.
 It consists of mostly benign or private information, such as banking pages or internet archives—but it also includes forums, classifieds, and paste sites.
 These sites are frequently used by hackers.

 The dark web is a small corner of the deep web that is only accessible through Tor, which anonymizes users through a process called “onion routing.”
 The dark web consists mainly of discussion sites and marketplaces.
 This is where cybercriminals sell and discuss a variety of illegal goods and services.

-Beacon is a deep and dark web search platform which allows users to safely explore hidden web content to detect threatening content.
+The Echosec Systems Platform includes a deep and dark web search tool that allows users to safely explore hidden web content to detect threats.
 A user-friendly interface enables individuals of all technical backgrounds to begin searching immediately.
 In addition, advanced search filters enable technical users with experience in cybersecurity to define detailed search parameters.

-Yes and no. Beacon finds the data that pertains to your search parameters, and leads you to the parsed data associated with it, including any URLs accessible with a Tor browser.
-To follow any .onion links delivered on Beacon, you will need to use a Tor browser, however you will have a direct URL to the page containing the information you are looking for, as opposed to searching in the dark.
+Yes and no. The Echosec Systems Platform finds the data that pertains to your search parameters and leads you to the parsed data associated with it, including any URLs accessible with a Tor browser.
+To follow any .onion links, you will need to use a Tor browser, however you will have a direct URL to the page containing the information you are looking for, as opposed to searching in the dark.

 - Why isn't TOR with a VPN enough?